WGGao/CWRunner-MPL/README.md

-# CWRunner MPL Source Release
+# CW Runner QT MPL Source Release

 This repository contains the source files in my iOS application that are believed to be covered by the Mozilla Public License 2.0 (MPL-2.0).